Fibroids and Menopause: Symptoms Shrink or Persist?

 According to the American College of Obstetrics & Gynecology, the exact cause of fibroids is unknown.
 However, some research suggests that they develop from misplaced cells that are present in the body before birth.
 The growth of fibroids is known to be influenced by the female hormones estrogen and progesterone.
 Estrogen is responsible for the development and maintenance of female reproductive organs, while progesterone is essential for the growth and development of the uterus.

-When the levels of these hormones are high, fibroids can grow larger or increase in number, which is why fibroids are more common in women of reproductive age.
-As women approach menopause, there are fewer hormones present in their body, which can lead to changes in fibroid size and number.
-Hence, it’s essential to understand how these hormones impact fibroid growth and the changes that occur in their growth pattern as women age.
+When hormone levels are up, fibroids can grow or become more numerous, which is why they’re often seen in women of reproductive age.
+As women approach menopause, hormone levels drop, and this can lead to fibroids shrinking or changing in number.
+It’s key to understand how hormones impact fibroids and how this changes as women age.

 Not all fibroids will shrink after menopause.
 Some fibroids may continue to grow or remain the same size even after menopause.
 According to medical experts, a study published in the American Journal of Obstetrics and Gynecology found that while fibroids did tend to decrease in size after menopause, this was not the case for all fibroids.
 The study found that 36% of fibroids increased in size, 22% decreased in size, and 42% remained the same size.

-Additionally, large fibroids are less likely to shrink than smaller ones.
-A study published in the Journal of Women’s Health found that women with larger fibroids and those with multiple fibroids were less likely to experience a reduction in the size of their fibroids after menopause.
-Conversely, women who had smaller fibroids before menopause often noticed reduced size or complete disappearance of their fibroids in postmenopausal women.
+Larger fibroids are less likely to shrink compared to smaller ones.
+A study in the Journal of Women’s Health showed that women with bigger or multiple fibroids were less likely to see them shrink after menopause.
+On the other hand, women with smaller fibroids before menopause often noticed their fibroids getting smaller or even disappearing after they hit menopause.

 I think it’s important for women who have fibroids to continue receiving regular medical care and monitoring, even after menopause.
 Although I no longer experience severe symptoms, I want to be proactive about my health.
 I want my doctor to detect any changes in fibroid growth and manage them accordingly.
 Fibroids may shrink after menopause, but they can still cause uncomfortable symptoms such as heavy bleeding, pelvic pain, and urinary frequency.
 Moreover, some fibroids may even continue to grow despite menopause.